Lady Gaga Says That She Was Raped & Impregnated By A Producer At 19

 Gaga first spoke openly about her diagnosis with post-traumatic stress disorder in 2016, but she opened up about the attack two years earlier in an interview with radio DJ Howard Stern.
 "I was a shell of my former self at one point," she told him.
 In her latest TV appearance, she revealed the emotionally exhausting experience of suffering from chronic pain and receiving multiple MRIs and scans that led to nowhere.
 "The way that I feel when I feel pain is how I felt after I was raped," she told Oprah.
 "They don't find nothing, but your body remembers."

 Sexual violence most often occurs at the hands of someone the victim knows.
-In the U.S., one of every six women has been the victim of an attempted or completed rape, according to the Rape, Abuse & Incest National Network.
-Further, each year, 433,648 Americans ages 12 and older are the victim of sexual assault or rape.
+In the UK, one of every five women has experienced some kind of sexual assault since the age of 16, according to Rape Crisis.
+Only 15% of those who experience sexual violence report it to the police.

 Gaga has described her trauma recovery as a "slow rise," noting that she might "have six brilliant months [and] all it takes is getting triggered once to feel bad."
 But she also told Oprah last year that she holds space for "gratitude, even in the midst of the pain."
 It's what gets her through even her darkest times.